bocajnotnef/bocajnotnef.github.io/index.md

 explore the field until I took a security course at MSU this semester.
 I would like to explore this more.

+I'm currently working through the [Krypton wargame on OverTheWire](http://overthewire.org/wargames/krypton/) and have participated in the Google Games in the past.

 ## research

 I spent a summer working at the BEACON Center for the Study of Evolution in Action where I